Urban Programs

 he Transportation Improvement Board occasionally offers funding opportunities with specialized eligiblity requirements in addition to its regular grant funding programs for Urban and Small City customers.

-Any city or county that has an adopted complete streets ordinance is eligible to be nominated.
+Any city or county that has an adopted complete streets ordinance is eligible.
 Agencies with a known complete streets ordinance are listed below.

-For more information about this program please contact Chris Workman at ChrisW@tib.wa.gov.
+For more information about this program please contact your TIB Region Engineer.